Self-supervised Learning for Clustering of Wireless Spectrum Activity: Experimental results

 \subsection{Evaluation with labeled data}

-We evaluate the performance of the two models for transmissions detection according to Section~\ref{sec:EvalLabels}, feeding labeled samples of transmissions to the models and determining how many of these samples were correctly distributed to clusters with present transmissions and clusters with no transmissions.
+At last, we evaluate the performance of the models for transmissions detection according to Section~\ref{sec:EvalLabels}, feeding labeled samples of transmissions to the models and determining how many of these samples were correctly distributed to clusters with present transmissions and clusters with no transmissions.
 Table~\ref{tab:Performance} summarizes the evaluation.
-We also compare the proposed solution with existing transmission detection algorithms evaluated on the same dataset in \cite{gale2020automatic}.
-Surprisingly, the \textit{Dilate/Erode} achieves the highest precision score with 1.1pp margin and the lowest recall score with 6-7pp margin, while the \textit{TX grouping} achieves the highest recall score with 0.6pp margin and the lowest precision with almost 8pp margin.
+We also compare the proposed SSL-RN-20 solution with existing referenced transmission detection algorithms evaluated on the same dataset in \cite{gale2020automatic}.
+Surprisingly, the \textit{Dilate/Erode} achieves the highest precision score with 1.1pp (percentage point) margin and the lowest recall score with 6-7pp margin, while the \textit{TX grouping} achieves the second highest recall score and the lowest precision with almost 8pp margin.
 This means that, although the \textit{Dilate/Erode} has the highest ratio of real transmissions in the detected transmissions, it fails to detect significant amount (roughly 14\%) of the total number of transmissions.
-On the opposite, the \textit{TX grouping} detects the highest percentage of the total number of transmissions, but in the same time also classifying many of the \textit{Idle} samples as samples with transmissions, causing poor precision.
+On the opposite, the \textit{TX grouping} detects the high percentage of the total number of transmissions, but at the same time also classifies many of the \textit{Idle} samples as samples with transmissions, causing poor precision.

-Contrary to the \textit{Dilate/Erode} and \textit{TX grouping}, the SSL-based models show more balanced performance, considering the difference between the precision and recall, thus achieving higher F1 scores by margin of 2.1pp and 2.7pp for the SSL-RN-20 and SSL-VGG-20, accordingly.
+Contrary to the \textit{Dilate/Erode} and \textit{TX grouping}, the SSL-based models show more balanced performance, considering the difference between the precision and recall, thus achieving higher F1 scores by margin of {more than} 2pp.
 In general, the SSL-based models outperform the referenced ones on the task of transmission detection in continuously sensed spectrum data.

+{The B-AE-20, employed as a baseline model also outperforms the referenced models on this task, however it is still slightly worse than the SSL-based models.}